catalyst-cloud/catalystcloud-docs/source/database.rst

 ******************

 If a user was not added when the instance was created then the only user account that exists is the ``root`` user.
-This is disabled by default.
+However this is disabled by default.

-We can confirm this by doing the following.
+We can confirm this is the case by doing the following:

 .. code-block:: bash